General bank account enquiries

 You can set up Direct Debits to pay regular bills automatically, such as electricity bills or insurance through your bank account.
 These need to be set up directly with the organisation you will be making payments to.

-To cancel an existing Direct Debit select your account from the 'My accounts' page.
-Select the 'Direct debits & standing orders' tab then select the 'Cancel' link next to the Direct Debit you require cancelling.
+To cancel an existing Direct Debit select 'More Actions' on the account you need to manage.
+Choose 'Manage direct debit' button under 'Direct debits & standing orders' section, then select the 'Cancel' button next to the Direct Debit you require cancelling.
 At the confirmation screen you will be asked to enter your password to confirm your changes.
 Once you have entered your password select the 'Confirm' button.